nightbot/docs/commands/variables/twitch.md

 Title: Twitch
 */

-You can utilize the Twitch variable to list profile information for Twitch accounts.
+You can use the Twitch variable to display various profile information about a specific Twitch account.

 ### Normal Usage